 An Emergency, which can also be referred to as an incident is anything that affects you, your family and your community.
-Below we have highlighted our highest risks in Wiltshire, some of the potential consequences and how the community can help
+The chart below highlights the highest risks in Wiltshire, some of the potential consequences and how the community can help.